freemell/quasar/X_API_USE_CASES.md

 # X (Twitter) API Use Cases for Quasar

 ## Application Overview
-Quasar is a blockchain-based tipping platform that enables users to send BNB (Binance Smart Chain) tips to any X (Twitter) post through the @Quasaronsol bot.
+Quasar is a blockchain-based tipping platform that enables users to send BNB (Binance Smart Chain) tips to any X (Twitter) post through the @Quasartip bot.
 The platform integrates X's API to monitor mentions, process tip commands, and provide real-time transaction confirmations.

 ## Specific Use Cases

 ### 1. **Mention Monitoring & Tip Command Processing**
-**Purpose**: Monitor real-time mentions of @Quasaronsol to detect and process tip commands from users.
+**Purpose**: Monitor real-time mentions of @Quasartip to detect and process tip commands from users.

 **Implementation**:
-- Continuously search for tweets mentioning "@Quasaronsol" using the Search Tweets API
+- Continuously search for tweets mentioning "@Quasartip" using the Search Tweets API
 - Parse tip commands in various formats:
-  - "@Quasaronsol tip 0.01 bnb @username"
+  - "@Quasartip tip 0.01 bnb @username"
-  - "@Quasaronsol tip 0.01 @username"
+  - "@Quasartip tip 0.01 @username"
-  - "@Quasaronsol tip @username 0.01 bnb"
+  - "@Quasartip tip @username 0.01 bnb"
 - Extract sender, recipient, amount, and token type from tweet text
 - Process batched tips (multiple tips from same sender to same recipient) into single blockchain transactions